 Swedish born violinist Semmy Stahlhammer has performed to great critical acclaim in America, Asia, Australia and Europe.

-Mr. Stahlhammer is First Concertmaster at the Stockholm Royal Opera, faculty member at the Stockholm Royal Music College, and appears as solo artist on 20 CD recordings.
+Mr. Stahlhammer is First Concertmaster at the Stockholm Royal Opera, a faculty member at the Stockholm Royal Music College, and appears as a solo artist on 20 CD recordings.
 His CD anthology, Swedish Turn of the Century, was chosen as “Records of the year 2000” by Sweden’s largest newspaper Dagens Nyheter.
 Semmy also leads the “Stahlhammer Klezmer Classic Ensemble”, an ensemble founded by Semmy’s grandfather around 1910, in Poland.

 Mr. Stahlhammer won first prize at the Scandinavian Violin Competition in Helsinki, Finland, the Haddonfield competition in Philadelphia, USA, and third prize at the J.S.
 Bach International Violin Competition in Washington DC, USA.